SonarSource/sonar-java/docs/CUSTOM_RULES_101.md

 ### A specification to make it right

-Of course, before going any further, we need a key element in rule writhing, a specification!
+Of course, before going any further, we need a key element in rule writing: a specification!
 For the sake of the exercise, lets consider the following quote from a famous Guru as being the specification of our custom rule, as it is of course absolutely correct and incontrovertible.

 >
 > **Gandalf - Why Program When Magic Rulez (WPWMR, p.42)**